mserinjane/linting-lightning/README.md

 # linting-lightning
-Adding linting (to vscode) for Lightning components
+Adding linting for Lightning components in vscode